Rear-End Collision Motorcycle Accidents

 - Facial disfigurement

 Some 93,000 motorcyclists are injured in the U.S. annually.
-IN many of these cases, a motorcyclist who is rear-ended has virtually no time to take action or avoid an impending collision.
+In many of these cases, our Fort Lauderdale attorneys recognize that a motorcyclist who is rear-ended has virtually no time to take action or avoid an impending collision.
 This often results in motorcyclists being thrown from their bikes, pinned underneath another vehicle or run over.Cervallos v.
 Rideout and Rebuttable Presumption

 Florida first adopted a rule pertaining to rear-end collisions in 1959, with the decision of Bellere v.
 Madsen.
 The court ruled that in rear-end auto accidents, a presumption arises that the driver in the rear was negligent and that his or her negligence was the proximate cause of the collision.